-In HTTP/1.1, header field values are represented by octet sequences, usually used to transmit ASCII characters, with restrictions on the use of certain control characters, and no associated default character encoding, nor a way to describe it ([RFC7230], Section 3.2).
+In current versions of HTTP, field values are represented by octet sequences, usually used to transmit ASCII characters, with restrictions on the use of certain control characters, and no associated default character encoding, nor a way to describe it ([HTTP], Section 5).
 HTTP/2 does not change this.

-This specification maps all characters which can cause problems to JSON escape sequences, thereby solving the HTTP header field internationalization problem.
+This specification maps all characters which can cause problems to JSON escape sequences, thereby solving the HTTP field internationalization problem.

 Future specifications of HTTP might change to allow non-ASCII characters natively.
-In that case, header fields using the syntax defined by this specification would have a simple migration path (by just stopping to require escaping of non-ASCII characters).
+In that case, fields using the syntax defined by this specification would have a simple migration path (by just stopping to require escaping of non-ASCII characters).